Bhavik0107/bhavik-eog-react-assessment/README.md

 Read more about this assessment [here](https://react.eogresources.com)

-> Creates a CLI and a starter project all bootstrapped up with all the necesaary starter files.
+> The followind command creates a starter project all bootstrapped up with all the necesaary starter files.

 ### npx eog-react-visualization-cli create